josephearl/website/src/content/blog/agile-product-engineering.md

 Whatever the future holds, we have nothing to fear.

-An alternative title for this article was: _What if we shifted left on everything?_
+An earlier title for this article was: _What if we shifted left on everything?_